 1. Eligibility

-The pilot program is limited to the installation of the first one thousand (1000) Customer-Owned Add-on Devices per year, although PG&E may increase the size of the program at its sole discretion.
-All end-use customers are eligible for this pilot program.
+1.1 The pilot program is limited to the installation of the first one thousand (1000) Customer-Owned Add-on Devices per twelve-month period commencing and closing on the date the tariffs implementing this Agreement are made effective by the Commission.
+However, only those customers that have signed this Agreement and have paid the applicable Advance (as provided for in this Agreement) by November 30, 2002 shall be eligible for this pilot program.
+PG&E may increase the size of the program at its sole discretion.

+1.2 All end-use customers are eligible for this pilot program.

 2. Add-on Devices

-2.1 As used in this agreement, the term Add-on Device is defined as the equipment that may be attached to a PG&E-owned meter in order to allow the Customer to access meter data at time intervals needed for its purposes or for providing such data to another party.
+2.1 As used in this agreement, the term Add-on Device is defined as the equipment that may be directly attached to a PG&E-owned meter to generate pulses or other signals and the associated wiring, protective devices, and other equipment necessary to provide an interface to the Customer's equipment that would allow the Customer to access meter data at time intervals needed for its purposes or for providing such data to another party.

 2.2 Add-on Devices shall not adversely affect the safety, reliability or accuracy of PG&E’s gas meter, nor PG&E’s ability to obtain any metering data.
 Customer ownership of an Add-on Device will not prevent or interfere with PG&E’s ability to read, replace or reconfigure the meter.